 On the 23rd July 1966 an incident began in the village of Melouseia (often spelled Melousha in UN reports).
 It appears that a Cyprus police vehicle drove through the village in an "apparently belligerent manner" and then set up a road block on the eastern edge.
 Turkish Cypriot fighters from the village and surrounding areas moved to occupy their defensive positions and prevented any attempt by the police vehicle from re-entering the village.

 Images from the 'Blue Beret' magazine dated 3rd August 1966.........click this link or the image for a larger image

 The UN were informed that the National Guard intended to attack the village.
 A small force of Swedish UN soldiers was immediately sent to Melouseia and while UN HQ "played for time" they were reinforced by Danish and Finnish infantry as well as Canadian artillery (the resulting UN force was larger than the attacking National Guard).

 General Grivas was informed that any attack on the Turkish village would be met by force if his soldiers approached closer than 200m from the UN positions.

 The National Guard Chief of Staff contacted the local commander and the advance was halted, it is reported, when they were 250m away from UN positions.

 COMBINED OPERATION —On 23/24 July, an Inter-communal incident at Melousha threatened to take on more serious proportions.
 UNFICYP quickly moved in to interpose itself and avoid a possible recurrence of fighting.
-In this operation, within UNFICYP Famagusta Zone where the Swedish Contingent is deployed, UNFICYP men belonging to SWECON, FINCON and CANCON worked together as a combined operation under the Zone command.
+In this operation, within UNFICYP Famagusta Zone where the Swedish Contingent is deployed, UNFICYP men belonging to SWEDCON, FINCON and CANCON worked together as a combined operation under the Zone command.

 (Image and text from the 'Blue Beret' magazine dated 3rd August 1966)